Grandfather Chapman served in the First World War (1914-1918) and was wounded while at the front with the Gloucestershire Regiment.

 The Battalion went ashore next day at Le Havre on the 13th, which corresponds to the date on the Medal Index Card.
 It also shows that William Chapman was discharged on the 8th June 1915, so he would have been wounded between the first engagements with the Germans in August 1914 and June 1915.
 The above mentioned book was obviously written from the battalion's war diaries and gives a virtual day by day account of their movements and fortunes.

-The next step in solving the riddle was to e-mail the Gloucestershire Regimental Museum to ask for their help.
+The next step in solving the riddle was to email the Gloucestershire Regimental Museum to ask for their help.

 David Read then e-mailed some interesting information.
 Apparently Grandad was reported wounded on the 2nd December 1914 and on the 18th January 1915.
-The Cheltenham Echo reported that he was wounded on the 20th January.
+The Gloucestershire Echo reported that he was wounded on the 20th January.
 As his foot wound would have incapacitated him, I assume that the December 2nd wound was minor and allowed him to return to the trenches and that the January 18th-20th wound was the foot wound.
 It was pointed out that the dates reported did not always coincide with the actual date of the wound, as men often had to wait for several days before receiving proper medical attention.

-David Read also said that the 1st Batallion spent the end of January in the trenches at Givenchy , the companies being rotated every 2 days or so.
+David Read also said that the 1st Batallion spent the end of January in the trenches at Givenchy, the companies being rotated every 2 days or so.
 Casualties were light, but on a daily basis mostly from shelling.
 As Grandad said he was wounded in an explosion, this would fit in with what was going on in his sector.

 By the 11th November 1914 barely 2 officers and 100 men remained of the batallion that had landed in France in August, so by the time grandad was wounded two months later he was probably the last from his original platoon and this is what he meant when he said he was the only one left.
-I had assumed that they were all killed in a single explosion, but it is more likely that they had been killed or wounded in the previous months.